Image-VideoAnalysis/VideoContentRetrivalSystem/README.md

 ## Data Setup

-At the root level of the project, you need to create a folder named `Dataset`.
-This folder should contain the videos you want to analyze.
+To run the model in inference, it is NECESSARY to put into the folder `src/Frontend/static/videos` a folder named `V3C1_200` containing the videos dataset used for training.
+Also, the folder `Dataset` must be put also outside the src folder ONLY IF the shot boundary detection needs to be done.

 ## Installation